Uterine Fibroid Embolization

 When can I reusume using tampons or engage in sexual activity?
 Sexual activity can be resumed usually in 7-10 days.
 For those who typically use tampons, another form of protection is advised for the first cycle after UFE.

 Will fibroids recur after UFE?
-Once the fibroids are embolized they are dead do not regrow.
+Once the fibroids are embolized they shrink, scar and retract into the wall of the uterus.
+They do not regrow.
 After menopause there is usually no further growth of fibroids.